Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could could cause the application to crash or potentially lead to arbitrary code execution.
+Successful exploitation of these vulnerabilities could allow an attacker to inject arbitrary code and escalate privileges.

 3. TECHNICAL DETAILS